Enjicalc/enjicalc-docs/README.md

 You can create your first constant by pressing the Add Symbol buttons inside a Sheet Page.
 Now hover over the Symbol name to change it to "myVariable."
 You can do the same for Symbol Value and Symbol Unit.

-Now, create your second variable and convert it to a formula.
+Now, let's create a second variable and convert it to a formula.

 To access the Symbol Editor, commets and description, press three vertical dots to open the Symbol menu, and you will find the Modify Symbol button.